Simplifying the way UBC buys and pays for goods and services.

 - UBC has an opportunity to improve the efficiency and effectiveness of procurement to better meet the needs of all stakeholders.

-The vision for procure-to-pay at UBC is to have automated, seamless, efficient and effective processes, shifting the focus to providing strategic and value added procurement services across the university.
+The vision for procure-to-pay at UBC is to make it easier to buy and pay for goods and services for faculty and staff while shifting the focus to provide strategic and value added procurement services across the university.

 The project is focused on: